kaije/toggl-to-jira/README.md

 TOGGL_WORKSPACE_ID=1234567
 ```

-## Running the script
+### Run the utility

-Install:
+From the project root, run:

 ```bash
 npm install
 ```

-Build:
+then:

 ```bash
 npm run build
 ```

-To start the script, run the following from the project root:
+To start the script, run:

 ```bash
 npm start